MaxusTheOne/yoga-backend/readme.md

     npm start
     ```

-5. Go to the frontend at: https://github.com/MaxusTheOne/Yoga-frontend and follow the steps to complete the setup.
+5. Go to the frontend repository at: https://github.com/MaxusTheOne/Yoga-frontend and follow the steps on the README.md file to complete the setup.

 Congratulations!
 Your backend should now be up and running at [http://localhost:3000](http://localhost:3000).
 Feel free to explore and customize as needed!